-Why now is the perfect time to refresh your career with a Diploma of Human Resources Management (BSB50618)
+Why now is the perfect time to refresh your career with a Diploma of Human Resource Management (BSB50320)

 Businesses around the world have been experiencing a profound market shift in talent shortages and talent management for several years.
 Consequently, the U.S. Bureau of Labor Statistics (BLS) reports that the demand for Human Resources Professionals is higher than the average growth of almost all other careers.
 Globally, the trend is mirrored in all developed countries, including Australia.